toneemarqus/AD-Suit/README.md

 # Features

-- GUI based tool.
+- User-friendly GUI for effortless navigation.
-- Hosts, domain, IPs and credentials management.
+- Efficient management of hosts, domains, IPs, and credentials.
-- One click to start a session with WinRM or PSexec.
+- Instant session initiation with WinRM or PSexec at a single click.
-- One click to start a spraying usernames and passwords agains a host with two different tools (CrackMapExec and GoMapExec).
+- Convenient username and password spraying using CrackMapExec and GoMapExec.
-- Pivot easly from network to network with only a reverse shell.
+- Seamless network pivoting with just a reverse shell.
-- Enumerate and attack active directories with one click.
+- Automated enumeration and attack on Active Directories.

 # Installation